-Windows 10’s Redstone 5 update, currently available in Insider Preview form, has a new Clipboard experience.
+Windows 10’s October 2018 Update has a new Clipboard experience.
 You can now access a history of items you’ve copied to your clipboard, pin frequently used items, and sync your clipboard across your PCs.

 How to Enable the New Clipboard Features

 To enable these new clipboard features, head to Settings > System > Clipboard.
-If you don’t see the “Clipboard” option on your system, it’s because you’re not using the unstable Redstone 5 Insider Preview builds.
+If you don’t see the “Clipboard” option on your system, it’s because you haven’t upgraded to the October 2018 Update yet.